AndreD3v/ReqNRollerCoaster/README.md

 A wild ride through the ups and downs of parallelizing software tests with reqNroll in C#.
 Buckle up as we dive into practical examples, best practices, and hands-on exercises to make your testing smoother, faster, and more efficient!
 Perfect for anyone looking to add some speed to their testing workflow.

-This guide will help you set up your environment and understand the key components used in this deepdive. jg
+This guide will help you set up your environment and understand the key components used in this deepdive.

 ## Prerequisites